goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-# Mixtral of Experts: A High-Performance Mixture-of-Experts Model

 This paper from Mistral AI introduces Mixtral 8x7B, a Sparse Mixture of Experts (SMoE) language model that represents a significant advancement in efficient language model architecture.
 Let me provide a concise overview of the key contributions: